 - Head to the Start menu and search for the desired Chrome app.

 Uninstall button should now take it to the Control Panel’s Uninstallation page, and it will select the concerned Progressive Web App. command.

 - Hit the button to remove the app from your PC.

 In my testing, the option to delete the PWA was present in the Start Menu.
 However, when it took me to the Control Panel, the app was nowhere to be found.
 With that said, some users succeeded after trying the tweak mentioned above.

 If it works out in your favor, well and good; otherwise, you should take it along the expected lines, as the feature is still in the testing phase.
 In the meantime, you may refer to our first and second methods to uninstall the Chrome PWA Apps from the computer.

 So these were the two different methods to uninstall the Chrome App (PWA) from the Chrome Browser.
 When the ability to remove the PWA app via Control Panel goes live, it would be the quickest and simplest method to carry out this task.

 As of now, you should focus on the other two approaches we have shared.
 In this regard, the first method (via the PWA) proves to be a time saver when you are already within that app’s ecosystem and are currently using it.

 However, the first approach might prove futile if the app is not functioning along the expected lines.
-So it would be best if you consider opting for the second method of removing the app using Chrome’s App page.
+So it would be best to consider opting for the second method of removing the app using Chrome’s App page.

-On that note, we round off this tutorial on uninstalling and removing chrome apps from the Google Chrome browser.
-Please feel free to share your thoughts and questions regarding the Chrome App uninstallation.
+On that note, we learned to uninstall and remove Chrome apps from the Google Chrome browser.
+Please share your thoughts and questions regarding the Chrome App uninstallation.